≪ Go to our review of Camping Stoves

 Time to Boil

 The Pro 60 boiled water very fast when there wasn't a breeze to contend with.
 We noticed that depending on the direction of the wind, this stove would either do very well or struggle quite a bit.
 On a non-windy day, the Pro 60 boiled a quart of 60-degree water in three minutes.
 The only stoves that were faster were the Stansport 2-Burner and the Camp Chef Everest, both at 2:30.
 These models are more compact, and therefore the flame is physically closer to your cookware, providing better wind resistance.
 But with 30,000 BTUs on each five-inch burner of the Pro 60, we weren't surprised at all by this excellent time, despite the less compact design.

 Be aware of the fact that on large propane tanks there is a regulator with a safety mechanism that will engage if you turn on the gas too fast.
 So if you find that your burner output seems low, read the warning label on the regulator to learn how to keep the BTUs high.

-This stove has a really nice low setting, but medium is quite high and the flame jumps up pretty quickly.
-However, as we used the stove more and became progressively more used to fine-tuning the knob, finding those delicate in-between temperature settings became easier.
+This stove has a nice low setting, but medium is quite high, and the flame jumps up pretty quickly.
+However, as we used the stove more and became more used to fine-tuning the knob, finding those delicate in-between temperature settings became easier.
 The flame does go very low and cooks beautifully with practically the same feel as cooking on an indoor stove.
-Cooking a full-size meal, the Pro 60 really shines and it's clear what it's meant for.
+Cooking a full-size meal, the Pro 60 shines, and it's clear what it's meant for.